Should You Use Distilled Water For Plants?

 Can You Water Plants With Distilled Water?

 Many people use tap water for plants and find it is all right.
-However, some plants are unable to tolerate the minerals and chemicals it contains.
+However, some plants cannot tolerate the minerals and chemicals they contain.

 In side-by-side comparisons, plants watered using distilled water tend to grow faster and stronger than those watered with tap water.
 We find it the “Best Water for Indoor Plants.”